 When you present the response be sure to mention that you are open to various paths.
 Reinforce that your goals may not always be measured in terms of job titles or a position with the organization, but rather on contributing to a company’s success and professional happiness.

 According to my candidates, this is one of the most intimidating questions an interviewer can ask.
-And, as my colleagues have pointed out, it can be a double edge sword.
+And, it can be a double edge sword.
 On one hand, you want to show that you are driven, and have plans to grow your career.
 The flip side is to remember that you are interviewing for a specific job.
 Be careful not to come across as someone who will immediately grow out of the role you are hired for.

 A good rule of thumb is to start by highlighting the reasons why this job aligns with your current goals.
 I would then suggest expanding on that by discussing how being with a company that values the opportunity to learn and grow, would put you on the right path to reach your career goals in the coming years.